bor0/gidti/manuscript/chapter5.md

     has_odd (even_members l) = False
 ```

-Note that `has_odd` is branching computation depending on the value of `even x`, so we have to pattern match with value of expressions by using the keyword `with`.
+Note that `has_odd` is branching computation depending on the value of `even x`, so we have to pattern match with the value of expressions by using the keyword `with`.
 The base case is simply `Refl`:

 ```
 even_members_list_only_even End = Refl
 ```

-However, for the inductive step, we will use `with` on `even n` and produce a proof depending on the evenness of the number:
+However, for the inductive step, we will use `with` on `even n` and produce proof depending on the evenness of the number:

 ```
 even_members_list_only_even (Cons n l') with (even n) proof even_n